mikeoleary/mikeoleary.github.io/_posts/2024-07-30-ftp-server-on-k8s-with-f5.md

 There are many more complex advantages and disadvantages, but to summarize: running and securing FTP servers requires knowledge of the protocols, not just general network and security knowledge.

-#### Enhancements and common FTP servers
+#### FTPS and SFTP
 FTP is common, but it's also common to see enterprises also offer FTPS and SFTP.
-While they sound similar, these are different protocols.
-FTPS allows for encryption of the control channel and (optionally) the data channel.
+While they sound similar, these two are different protocols.
+FTPS allows for encryption of the control channel and (optionally) the data channel of FTP.
 SFTP adds file transfers upon the SSH protocol, meaning all transfers can happen over a single TCP connection on port 22.

-However, SFTP is difficult to proxy, and FTPS requires additional knowledge on top of FTP.
+There is some difficulty with all of these technologies.
+SFTP is difficult to proxy.
+FTPS requires additional knowledge on top of FTP, which itself is a learning curve for most folks.

+#### Common FTP servers

 For this reason, enterprise-level FTP servers are usually well built out with a customer support team, static IP addresses, commercial software, and support.
 Changes are usually slow and upgrades infrequent.
-File transfers are usually frequent, large, and core to a business process.
-For example, large financial customers may have longstanding practices built around FTP, and so require very high confidence in the redundancy, security, and support of their FTP systems.
+File transfers themselves are usually frequent, large, and core to a business process.
+For example, large financial customers may have longstanding practices built around FTP with partners, and so require very high confidence in the redundancy, security, and support of their FTP systems.

-In my most recent case, my customer was running IBM Sterling B2B Integrator installed on Azure Red Hat OpenShift (ARO).
-This is an enterprise-level, commercial application running an enterprise K8s distribution.
-In my demonstration, I'm going to use a free FTP server, vsftp, but I will run this on ARO also, to be as close to an enterprise use case as possible.
+In my most recent case, my customer was running [IBM Sterling B2B Integrator installed Red Hat OpenShift](https://community.ibm.com/community/user/dataexchange/blogs/nikesh-midha1/2020/02/19/ibm-sterling-b2b-integrator-on-red-hat-openshift-c).
+OpenShift was running on Azure ([ARO](https://learn.microsoft.com/en-us/azure/openshift/intro-openshift)).
+This menas we had a commercial application running on an enterprise K8s distribution, which itself ws running as a managed service in Azure.
+In my demonstration, I'm going to use a free FTP server, vsftp, and I will start by running on Azure Kubernetes Service (AKS).

 ### Why run FTP on Kubernetes?

-Kubernetes offers the same advantages for FTP applications as it does to others: scale, platform-agnostic, heavily automated deployment and operations, etc. But Kubernetes networking is a challenge for the average network engineer, and FTP applications are an *additional* challenge for the average person.
-FTP and K8s are not a likely combinatino, but it can be done!
+Kubernetes offers the same advantages for FTP applications as it does to others: scale, platform-agnostic, heavily automated deployment and operations, etc. But Kubernetes networking is a challenge for the average network engineer, and FTP applications are an *additional* challenge for the average engineer.
+FTP and K8s are not a likely combination, but it can be done!

 ### How to run your FTP server on Kubernetes and still get enterprise-level protection